thomas-melville/myNotes/General/Career_Development/Software_Design/hexagonal-architecture.md

 each side represents a "port" into/out of our application

-a port is a way to accept data into our application any protocol is a port, Rest, message, etc. connecting to a database is a port
+a port is a way to accept data into our application "An access port for a kind of a protocol" Two way communication!
+Ports collect a kind of a protocol, with requests and responses. any protocol is a port, Rest, message, etc. connecting to a database is a port